 - a statement of the husband’s and wife’s respective incomes at the time the separation agreement was signed;

 - a statement of the husband’s income, being the basis on which the spousal support he owed was calculated;

 - financial statements or income tax returns, which were normally attached to a signed agreement of this nature;

 - a provision indicating that spousal support would be life-insured.

 In short, the court felt the agreement as drafted left much to be desired.
 Nonetheless, this itemization of the gaps in this particular agreement is instructive: for other spouses considering a separation, it serves as a good laundry-list of items for discussion between them, not to mention a helpful landmark indicator of what any good, comprehensive separation agreement should entail (at a very minimum).

 Are you considering a separation?
 Do you need help with identifying those points that should be covered?
-Contact us for a free consultation.
+Contact us for a consultation.